Kings beat Hawks amid protests outside Golden1 Center - Philly

 TIP-INS

-Hawks: Atlanta hasn't won back-to-back games since Feb.
-4-6. .
-Dennis Schroder was given the night off by coach Mike Budenholzer. .
+Hawks: Dennis Schroder was given the night off by Budenholzer. ...
 Kent Bazemore missed his fifth consecutive game with a bruised bone in his right knee.

 Kings: Zach Randolph (stomach) and Garrett Temple (sprained left ankle) did not play.